microsoft/GraphEngine/doc/DataAccess/LINQ.md

-GE will overlook all query operators after `S` since after a `Select` operator the data is projected into something that is not defined in the TSL (projecting accessor to accessor is not allowed), and thus not available in any substring indicies defined in TSL.
+GE will overlook all query operators after `S` since after a `Select` operator the data is projected into something that is not defined in the TSL (projecting accessor to accessor is not allowed), and thus not available in any substring indices defined in TSL.
 Now, let `W_1,...,W_m` denote all the `Where` operators before `S` (not necessarily consecutive).
 These are all the conditional filters applied onto the native cells(without projection into other types), so